Credit

-Can bad credit ruin your job search
+bad credit job search

 Lenders of various types of loans typically utilize credit scores to assess a potential borrower’s creditworthiness.
 These credit scores evaluate how the borrower has dealt with past financial commitments.

 However, how does someone’s credit score impact their access to suitable job opportunities?
-After all, 96% of employers in the United States conduct some type of background check on their prospective employees, including credit checks.
+After all, 96% of employers in the United States conduct some type of background check on their prospective employees, including credit checks.1

-A report commissioned by the National Association of Professional Background Screeners found that 47% of the companies surveyed ran a credit or financial background check on at least a portion of potential job candidates.
+A report commissioned by the National Association of Professional Background Screeners found that 47% of the companies surveyed ran a credit or financial background check on at least a portion of potential job candidates.2

 Understanding What “Bad Credit” Is